Waukegan, Illinois: Religion

-Members of the city council serve for four years, and are all elected on the same election year.
-The last election was in April 2019, with the next one scheduled for April 2023.
-The 9th Ward seat was replaced by Thomas Hayes, appointed by Ann Taylor as she gave up her seat to be inaugurated as mayor.

-Mayor

-The current mayor of Waukegan is Ann B. Taylor, the city's first female mayor.
-She was elected in April 2021, defeating incumbent Sam Cunningham, the city's first African American mayor.

-Since at least 1996, no mayor has been elected for more than a single term.

 Economy

-Top employers

-According to Waukegan's 2019 Comprehensive Annual Financial Report, the top employers in the city were:
+According to Waukegan's 2023 Comprehensive Annual Financial Report, the top employers in the city were:

 Revitalization

-The city has plans for redevelopment of the lakefront.
+The city has plans for the redevelopment of the lakefront.
 The lakefront and harbor plan calls for most industrial activity to be removed, except for the Midwest Generation power plant and North Shore wastewater treatment facilities.
 The existing industry would be replaced by residential and recreational space.
-The city also set up several tax increment financing zones which have been successful in attracting new developers.
+The city also set up several tax increment financing zones, which have been successful in attracting new developers.
 The first step in the revitalization effort, the opening of the Genesee Theatre, has been completed, many new restaurants have opened, buildings have been renovated, and the City of Waukegan has made substantial investments in the pedestrian areas and other infrastructure.

-The city has had an annual "Scoop the Loop" summer festival of cruising since 1998, which since 2010 has become a monthly event during the summer.
+The city has had an annual "Scoop the Loop" summer festival of cruising since 1998, which, since 2010, has become a monthly event during the summer.
 The current incarnation is known as "Scoop Unplugged".

-Tourism

-Popular events
+Arts and culture

 ArtWauk is an art event that happens every third Saturday of the month in downtown Waukegan.
-ArtWauk features paintings, sculptures, films, dance, theater, comedy, music, performance art, food, and pedicabs all in the Waukegan Arts District in downtown Waukegan.
+It features paintings, sculptures, films, dance, theater, comedy, music, performance art, food, and pedicabs all in the Waukegan Arts District.
+Other events include the Chicago Latino Film Festival and HolidayWauk.
+The Fiestas Patrias Parade and Festival in downtown Waukegan highlights and celebrates the independence of the many Hispanic countries that are represented in Waukegan.